tama-sh/sqe_fitting/README.md

 * **ResonatorReflectionModel**: Fitting of reflection from resonator (normal reflection or hanger-type resonator)
 * **DampedOscillationModel**: Fitting for Rabi or Ramsey
+* **ComplexDampedRotationModel**: Fitting for Ramsey with IQ data to identify the sign of detuning
+* **ParallelResonatorReflectionModel**: Fitting of reflection from resonators connected in parallel
+* **ParallelResonatorFilterReflectionModel**: Fitting of reflection from resonators with individual Purcell filter connected in parallel

 The build-in models from lmfit are also customized to have better `guess` functions with constant offset.
 The following are CompositeModel with customized guess functions